Shop by RoomBathroomShower Curtains

 PEVA doesn’t require any chemical additives to make it flexible, and the “studies” showing its harmful are actually just one study done by a high school student, on worms, in a 150 degree water bath— read more at the bottom of this page.
 PEVA is a waterproof PVC alternative that reduces your exposure to mold and mildew without any off-gassing.

-Most shower curtain options on Amazon have a “special waterproof treatment” which often means PFAS or Microban, but this one doesn’t!
+The most affordable healthy shower curtain liner.
+Most shower curtain options on Amazon have a “special waterproof treatment” which often means its coated in PFAS or Microban, but this one doesn’t!
 It’s even OEKO TEX certified.
-No recycling service, and just one color, but very affordable and highly rated.
+Comes in just one color, but is very affordable and highly rated.

 Colorful EVA Shower Curtain Liner

 PEVA and EVA are the same thing when it comes to shower curtains; the P just stands for poly.
-Quiet Town makes extremely fun EVA shower curtain liners.
-BPA and PVC free.
+Quiet Town makes extremely fun EVA shower curtain liners and matching shower curtains that are BPA and PVC free.
 The bright patterns mean it functions well as a shower curtain that doesn’t require a liner.
-A heavier weight PEVA that won’t blow around.
+Heavier weight, so it won’t blow around.
+If you maintain them with regular cleaning, they will last forever.

 Non Toxic Polyester Shower Curtain Liners